 Nike designs and manufactures footwear, apparel, and sporting goods.
 The Nike brand has stood the test of time, and that is in no small part to the wide range of famous athletes, including Lebron James, Serena Williams, and many more.

 In its most recent quarter, Nike reported revenue growth of 12% year-over-year (YoY) on a currency-neutral basis reaching $12.2 billion with gross margins of 46.2% in Q1 of fiscal 2022.
 Its digital sales have been critical as it pivoted during the pandemic, and the momentum continued in Q3, with digital sales increasing by 25% YoY.
 The re-opening of physical stores has also helped to drive growth.

 Nike is one of the largest footwear manufacturers globally and owns some of the most iconic brands, like the Air Jordan shoe line.
 Beyond footwear, the company has been capitalizing on athleisure trends, which have accelerated due to COVID-19.
 Notably, Nike has several areas that can fuel growth in the future.

 One risk to Nike is supply chain issues, particularly in Vietnam, where 50% of Nike branded footwear is manufactured.
 The company has also revised guidance for the year from low double-digit growth to single-digit growth, which is a cause for concern.

 Although On shows promise, it is a recent IPO and has seen its stock price surge.
 On the other hand, Nike is a global brand that should continue to perform regardless of short-term headwinds and is a better buy today.

 Are you looking for the right company to kickstart your portfolio?
 Look no further than MyWallSt, where our shortlist of market-beating stocks will take you to the next level.
-Don’t believe us?
-Why not start a free trial today?
+Don't believe us?
+Why not get free access today?